 On multi-day tickets, Disney requires for the guests to use their visits during a certain period of time.
 For example, a 3-Day Ticket for a Florida resident will need to be used within a 5 day period.
 So if your ticket start date is as of June 1st, the guest has until June 5th to use the three visits.
 Otherwise, any remaining visits after June 5th expire and are no longer valid.

 Since Disney uses “surge pricing”, the price of admission goes up on the most popular days including the summer months and the winter holidays.
-This highest surge price for a standard one-day ticket is $159.00 which occurs between Christmas and New Years Day (during 2021).
+This highest surge price for a standard one-day ticket is $189.00 which occurs during 2022 the peak holiday season.